ifilot/pyqint/docs/population_analysis.rst

 *********************************

-MOHP, MOOP, and MOBI calculations are performed using the `PopulationAnalysis` class, which takes the output of a Hartree–Fock calculation as input.
+MOHP, MOOP, and MOBI calculations are performed using the `PopulationAnalysis` class, which takes the output of a Hartree-Fock calculation as input.

 The example below demonstrates MOHP, MOOP, and MOBI analysis for the CO molecule.